Complete reducibility and subgroups of exceptional algebraic groups

-(Indeed, \cite[p.~149]{Str04} describes (all) irreducible representations of the soluble Heisenberg Lie algebras, most of which have dimensions divisible by $p$.)
+Indeed, \cite[p.~149]{Str04} describes (all) irreducible representations of the soluble Heisenberg Lie algebras, most of which have dimensions divisible by $p$.

 Circumventing these problems in the case that $G$ is classical is wide open.
 But at least when $G$ is of exceptional type in good characteristic, these problems have been dealt with in \cite{HSMax}, \cite{Pre17} and \cite{PSMax}.
-Roughly, the Liebeck--Seitz classification of maximal connected subgroups of $G$ holds, with certain exceptions.
-For example, for $p\geq 3$ the first Witt algebra $W_1:=\Der(k[X]/X^p)$ is a simple Lie algebra of dimension $p$ and appears between $G$ and its regular $\sl_2$ subalgebra whenever $p=h+1$ and $h$ is the Coxeter number.
+The analogue of the Liebeck--Seitz classification of maximal connected subgroups of $G$ holds, with certain exceptions.
+For example, for $p\geq 3$ the first Witt algebra $W_1:=\Der(k[X]/X^p)$ is a simple Lie algebra of dimension $p$ and appears between $G$ and its regular $\sl_2$ subalgebra whenever $p=h+1$ where $h$ is the Coxeter number of $G$.
 There are some maximal semisimple Lie algebras when $G$ has type $E_7$ and $p=5$ or $7$, which have nothing to do with semisimple subgroups of $G$.
-We also point out that \cite[Cor.~1.4]{PSMax} establishes an exact analogue of the Borel--Tits Theorem for exceptional Lie algebras in good characteristic.
+We also point out that \cite[Corollary~1.4]{PSMax} establishes an exact analogue of the Borel--Tits Theorem for exceptional Lie algebras in good characteristic.